pateman/WireDI/README.md

 ## `@Wires`
 Sometimes, you have classes in your application that you want to turn into wires, but cannot modify the source code to add the `@WireComponent` annotation.
 That's when the `@Wires` annotation comes into the mix.
 Create a new class, annotate it with this annotation and use static methods inside it to create wires (similar to Spring's `@Configuration`).
 Have a look at `pl.pateman.wiredi.testcomponents.Wirebox` to learn more.

+## Dynamic wiring
+It's also possible to dynamically add wires to the context.
+Dynamic wires are only injected using field injection.
+In order to mark a field for dynamic injection, use the `@Wire` annotation and set its `dynamic` attribute to `true`.
+The field will get set as soon as the wire becomes available.

+Dynamic wiring works for both singleton and multi-instance components.
+Have a look at `pl.pateman.wiredi.DefaultWiringContextIntegrationTest.shouldWireDynamicWire` to learn more.

+It's important to note that this feature should be used carefully, because it changes the state of instantiated components.
+Use with care.

 ## Documentation
 Currently there's no documentation, sorry.
 Feel free to have a look at the code and tests to figure out what's going under the hood.
 Don't worry - the code is pretty straight-forward. :)